Advice: Understanding our licence requirement

 Open licences provide the opportunity for communities to get hands on with heritage.
 They open the door to using and reusing the wealth of resources funded by National Lottery players for a wide range of purposes, including education.
 This helps ensure digital resources funded by the public remain freely and openly accessible to the public.

 - use in educational resources by schools

 - curation of digital resources across collections and organisations

 - extending the reach of UK heritage through open knowledge platforms such as Wiki Commons and Wiki Data

-The new default licence also removes the barrier to commercial use, which enables The Fund to better support the sector in relation to innovation and enterprise.
+The new default licence also removes the barrier to commercial use, which enables the Heritage Fund to better support the sector in relation to innovation and enterprise.
 The sector is taking a fresh look at its business models and digital services, including paid for services.
-The Fund will be helping heritage organisations plan for this as part of its recovery support work.
+We will be helping heritage organisations plan for this as part of its recovery support work.

-Josie Fraser, Head of Digital Policy for The Fund explains how these changes will benefit the sector: “Our new licencing requirement helps us to increase access to the UK’s rich heritage and promote the innovative use of digital across the sector.”
+Josie Fraser, Head of Digital Policy for the Heritage Fund explains how these changes will benefit the sector: “Our new licencing requirement helps us to increase access to the UK’s rich heritage and promote the innovative use of digital across the sector.”